Diagnosing patients with Interstitial Lung Disease

 Physical examination and investigations

-The following examination and investigations should be performed but must not delay referral to a respiratory specialist for diagnosis, for example if there is a delay in accessing spirometry.
+The following examination and investigations should be performed but must not delay referral to a respiratory specialist for diagnosis.

 Chest auscultation